po8rewq/hxpico8-tools/README.md

 haxelib run hxpico8-tools build
 ```

-It will compile your project, backup the old p8 file (in case you've updated it with some graphics, sounds, ...), integrate the new compiled code and copy it back to the p8 directory.
+It will compile your project, backup the old p8 file (in case you've updated it with some graphics, sounds...), integrate the new compiled code and copy it back to the p8 directory.

 Once it's done, you can go to pico8 and type: